Cathy Classics by Cathy Guisewite for May 14, 2010

 11. Iris icon

-doit about 14 years ago
+doit over 14 years ago

 A restaurant portion size should be the average of what any person would eat.
 How much someone can eat varies between individuals.
 You don’t want to pay for a meal and get a portion that is too small to satisfy your appetite.
 There should be enough to fill you.
 If my portion size is too much for you to eat, nobody says you have to eat it all.
 They have always had doggie bags.